Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 very little, being 3.1% in both cases.
 However, there was substantial variation between the zones in terms of change in cycling.
-There is a strong positive skew in the distribution the growth rate (fig. 3): less than a quarter (74) of LAs saw the modal share of cycling rise, by an average of 30% whereas the majority of LAs (250) saw small declines in the proportion of people cycling.
+There is a strong positive skew in the distribution the growth rate (Fig. 3): less than a quarter (74) of LAs saw the modal share of cycling rise, by an average of 30% whereas the majority of LAs (250) saw small declines in the proportion of people cycling.

 In terms of absolute growth, the distribution is more symmetrical, with the vast majority of zones (264 zones, 81%) seeing less than a 1% change either way in absolute proportion of people cycling to work.
-These results are plotted geographically in fig. 4.
+These results are plotted geographically in Fig. 4.

 ![Histograms of the distribution in the growth in cycling in absolute (above) and relative (below) terms](figure/unnamed-chunk-6.png)